How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 Can you bring the AMH into the OPRA exam?

-No. The OPRA exam is closed-book.
-You cannot bring any reference materials into the exam.
+No. The OPRA exam is entirely closed-book.
+You cannot bring any reference materials, calculators, or notes into the exam.
 However, studying from the AMH is highly recommended for OPRA preparation because the clinical content and drug information align closely with what the exam tests.
+You need to memorise key drug information from the AMH for OPRA.

 Which edition of the AMH should I buy for the Intern Written Exam?